 I know there are these motivational saying, “Never give up.” and “Don’t stop trying.”
 But sometimes, people apply them in the wrong context.

-Keep doing a thing which doesn’t work gets you no where.
+Keep doing a thing that doesn’t work gets you nowhere.

 Especially for relationships, if someone rejected you, perhaps you should stop trying.
 Stop trying not for your own sake, but for the other person’s sake.
 They have already made their decisions and yet they have to suffer because you haven’t accepted their rejection.

 Being persistent about achieving what you desire doesn’t make you more desirable.
 In fact, it makes you more possessive and undesirable.
-Relationship depends on two people.
+A relationship depends on two people.
 It doesn’t depend only on you and how much you want it.

-Respect other people’s decision, no matter how ridicule it may seem to you.
+Respect other people’s decisions, no matter how ridiculous it may seem to you.
 Know when to move on.
-It will save you a few heart breaks.
+It will save you a few heartbreaks.

 5. Learn from your rejections.

-Rejection is a feedback for growth, especially in the arena of work and business.
+Rejection is feedback for growth, especially in the arena of work and business.
 Rejection tells you something doesn’t work.
-It’s an invitation to try another method or ask help from someone else.
+It’s an invitation to try another method or ask for help from someone else.

 Don’t take one rejection to heart.
 Seek as many rejections you need to gain clarity and learn what needed to improve.

 I love the subtitle of this business book, Go for No! — Yes is the destination, No is how you get there.
 In this fictional story, the salesman, Eric, learned that he needed to get a certain number of “no” before he would get a “yes”.
 He realized he needed to get more “no” to get the “yes” he needed.
 So, he started striving for “no” instead of being afraid of them.